hexagonit/hexagonit.virtualgallery/hexagonit/virtualgallery/docs/README.rst

 Basic usage
 -----------

-This package adds the "Virtual 3D gallery" display mode to Folder and Collection.
-So, go to any folder or collection that contains images and select "Virtual 3D gallery" from the display drop-down menu.
+This package adds the `Virtual 3D gallery` display mode to Folder and Collection.
+So, go to any folder or collection that contains images and select ``Virtual 3D gallery`` from the display drop-down menu.
 That's it!

 AJAX usage
 ----------